Gambling Policy

 The Ping Wo Fund Sponsorship Scheme, administered by the Ping Wo Fund Advisory Committee, aims to provide sponsorship to community organisations to organise public education activities to prevent and alleviate gambling-related problems.

-Ping Wo Fund Sponsorship Scheme 2023-24 is inviting for applications and the application closing date is extended to 6 October 2023 (Friday).
+The Sponsorship Scheme 2024-25 is inviting for applications and the deadline is 18 October 2024 (Friday).
 For details, please refer to the Guide to Application.

 Ping Wo Fund School Project Grants